Samsung Developer Conference 2018: Watch it live here on Wednesday

 - One UI: The company created what it describes as a simplified user interface for its phones.
 One UI promises to declutter Samsung's apps -- like its phone and clock app -- while placing more controls closer to the bottom of the screen to make them easier to access.
 An open beta program will kick off this month.

 - Infinity Flex Display: Samsung billed this display as "the future of display technology."
-On stage, a company exec showed off a device that works as a phone, then folds out to become a tablet.
-The company said it is ready to start mass production on the display in the coming months.
+On stage, Dennison showed off a device that works as a phone, then folds out to become a tablet.
+The company said it is ready to start mass production on the display in the coming months, with a launch next year.
 Samsung said its also working on rollable and stretchable displays.

+- Android support: At the same time, Google said Android would support flexible displays, and said it was working on a device for next year.

 Samsung Galaxy Note 9 review: The company's best "everything" phone.